IanElijahGalang/ActiveDirectory-Infrastructure-/README.md

 - Windows 10</b> (21H2)
 - Windows Server 2022</b>

-Here's a simplified breakdown of the steps to set up Active Directory:

 <h2>1.
 Set up the Domain Controller:</h2>
 Create a Resource Group: Organize your resources in Azure.<br>